 On-call is part of the System Engineer job at amazee.io.
 This means you can be contacted at any time to investigate and fix an issue that may be triggered on the platform.

-Being a fully remote team on-call means that usually your responsibilities start around the handover meeting in the morning and the handover in the evening.
+Being a fully distributed team on-call means that usually your responsibilities start around the handover meeting in the morning and the handover in the evening.

 In case a team within a timezone isn't able to handle a situation within the team boundaries an escalation to the senior engineers in another timezone is the standard operating procedure.